gotocernlikelion/ATM_System_OOP_HotPeppersBank/README.md

 ## Introduction

 This report documents the implementation of an ATM system as per the requirements specified in the project instructions.
-The system, which is the Term Project for the DGIST Fall 2024 Object-Oriented Programming (OOP) course, was developed using Object-Oriented Programming (OOP) principles in C++ and consists of ATM, Bank, and Account classes.
+The system, which is the Term Project for the **DGIST Fall 2024 Object-Oriented Programming (OOP) course**, was developed using Object-Oriented Programming (OOP) principles in C++ and consists of ATM, Bank, and Account classes.
 This document explains how each requirement was implemented with supporting command-line screenshots.

 <img src="img/uml.PNG">